SwanGone/codecamp-notes/README.md

 Notes from the lectures

-# A function does not have to have parameters
+# A function may have 0 or more parameters
     def add_two():
         return num + 2